 Fort Collins Utilities es una empresa proveedora de servicios públicos residenciales y comerciales con igualdad de oportunidad.
 No discriminamos en los términos, las condiciones o la provisión de servicios en base a raza, color, religión, sexo, discapacidad, estatus familiar o nacionalidad de origen.

 Lawn watering accounts for nearly half of the water used annually by most homes, and up to 70 percent of water demand on a summer day.
-Lawns are often watered too often and sprinklers are left on too long.
+Lawns typically get more water than needed.
+Too much water can be just as damaging as too little.

 A lawn loses water through evapotranspiration (ET) and is replenished through rainfall and sprinkling.
 The ET rate tells how many inches of water a typical lawn uses through surface evaporation and plant transpiration.
 ET is calculated based on temperature, humidity, wind and sunshine.
 Watering guide amounts are based on the ET rate for bluegrass, minus any effective rainfall.